How do I set up DMARC?

 You will receive an email with further instructions.

-2. Send instructions to your domain administrator
+Step 3: Send the instructions to your domain administrator to add the required DNS records

 Requesting DMARC authentication requires implementing a number of settings on your own server.
 Therefore, make sure to forward the instruction email to your domain administrator, to have them set up the DMARC policy for your domain.